nagyrobi/esp32-evse-docs/docs/20-software/Lua.md

 ### Home Assistant MQTT with autodiscovery

-The script publishes the charger state, power, session energy, temperature, the set charging current values as MQTT topics, and accepts commands to enable/disable charging and to set the charging current.
+The script publishes the charger state, power, session energy, temperature, error states as MQTT topics, and accepts commands to enable/disable charging and to set the charging current.
 Optionally announces everything to Home Assistant via MQTT discovery so the entities appear automatically.